-Runs are scored out of 80, and each trick is scored out of 20 for a maximum of 100 points.
+Runs are scored out of 100, and each trick is scored out of 50 for a maximum of 200 points.

-Athletes can decide to not have their trick scored if they intend to improve it with a later attempt, but this will still use up one of their allocated attempts.
+Riders can decide to not have their trick scored if they intend to improve it with a later attempt.
 This is done by immediately raising their hand and alerting the Course Manager directly and must be done before the judges enter their scores.
-Athletes are permitted only one roll-up before performing their trick, otherwise they will score 0 for that attempt.
+Riders are permitted only one roll-up before performing their trick, otherwise they will score 0 for that attempt.